MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 - Understand how [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/overview) helps you view availability and performance of your applications and services together from one place.
 Pluralsight offers the following courses to help:

-  - [Microsoft Azure DevOps Engineer: Optimize Feedback Mechanisms](https://www.pluralsight.com/courses/microsoft-azure-optimize-feedback-mechanisms) helps you prepare you to use Azure Monitor, including Application Insights and Log Analytics to monitor and optimize your web applications.
+  - [Microsoft Azure DevOps Engineer: Optimize Feedback Mechanisms](https://www.pluralsight.com/courses/microsoft-azure-optimize-feedback-mechanisms) helps you prepare you to use Azure Monitor, including Application Insights, to monitor and optimize your web applications.

   - [Microsoft Azure Developer: Monitoring Performance](https://app.pluralsight.com/library/courses/microsoft-azure-performance-monitoring).
 Get started with this course on using Azure Monitor Application Insights for end-to-end monitoring of your applications components running in Azure.